MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/microsoftml/get_sentiment.md

 ##### cols

-A character vector or list of variable names to transform.
-If named, the names represent the names of new variables to be created.
+A character string or list of variable names to transform.
+If ``dict``, the names represent the names of new variables to be created.

 ##### kargs